 Supported by the Emergent Project Student Research Grant

 University of Michigan Taubman College of Architecture and Urban Planning Gallery

 Click here to read the digital version of the exhibit catalog.

 1 – Reyner Banham, Theory and Design in the First Machine Age (London: The Architectural Press, 1960): 329-330.

 Michael Abrahamson is a doctoral student in Architecture History and Theory at the University of Michigan.
 Prior to his enrollment at Michigan, Michael taught design, theory, and history courses at Kent State University.
-He holds a Bachelor of Architecture (B.Arch) from Kent State, and a Master ...
+He holds a Bachelor of Architecture (B.Arch) from Kent State, and a Master of ...